Jakemcp97/PP5-smartsolutions/README.md

 - Keep Shopping Button.
 - Reviews.

+- (Added after inital submission) Stock count and associated logic

 ![Product Detail Page](documentation/README/Smart-Solutions-product-detail.png)

 The listed product reviews will appear just below the item.
 Just below that, if the user is authenicated the ability to add their own review is present.
 I would like to make this look much cleaner but with the deadline looming i have settled with basic functionality for now!

+The stock count function will display a green, orange or red stock level based on how close the item is to running out, with green being well stocked and red being out of stock.

 ![Review Form](documentation/README/Smart-Solutions-review-form.png)
 ![Review Form](documentation/README/Smart-Solutions-review-form1.png)